Start here

 Paying

 Credit cards are accepted widely but rarely used at street food stands.
 You can easily take out pesos at ATMs; don't bother with any money changers as they're expensive.
 Mexicans usually tip 10% and I usually up that to 15% if the service is good.
-Your server will generally ask you "¿cuenta cerrada?” when paying with credit card.
+Your server will generally ask you "¿cuenta cerrada?” when paying with a credit card.
 You answer with the percentage you would like to add.
 You don't write the tip amount on the receipt.
-Also if you're every asked to pay in pesos on dollars, when paying by credit card, always say pesos.
-You're credit card company will almost always charge you less for the conversion.
+Also if you're ever asked to pay in pesos or dollars, when paying by credit card, always say pesos.
+Your credit card company will almost always charge you less for the conversion.

 Getting around